 Federal Work Study is a federally administered program designed to provide employment opportunities on campus to eligible students based on determined financial need.
-Students will work in pre-approved positions on or off campus Students must satisfy the college hiring process, including interviews, background check, and other applicable steps to work in a FWS position.
-FWS employees are also responsible for abiding by employment guidelines and properly submitting timesheets.
-To apply for a FWS position, contact the Office of Career Services.
+Students will work in pre-approved positions on or off campus.
+Students must satisfy the college hiring process, including interviews, background check, and other applicable steps to work in a FWS position.
+FWS employees are also responsible for abiding by employment guidelines and timely, accurate reporting of all hours worked each pay period.
+To view available FWS positions and to apply, please visit the College's employment website, www.centralgatech. edu/employment.
+FWS positions are listed under Student Employment - Federal Work Study.